 Circulation is nothing more than getting from point A to point B safely and conveniently.
-This simple concept becomes increasingly difficult to achieve as the volumes and types of transportation systems are increased and combined.
-The Camp Washington area contains two transportation namely; types pedestrians. vehicles and vehicular sector is comprised of automobiles. buses and trucks.
-These vehicles originate from either I-75, Spring Grove Avenue, Viaduct Hopple Street and use Hopple Street and Colerain Avenue to circulate to various locations in the area.
-The pedestrians originate from either the residential areas or parking lots and use the sidewalk system and crosswalks to circulate throughout the Camp Washington area.
+This simconcept becomes increasingly ple difficult to achieve as the volumes and types of transportation systems increased and combined. are Camp Washington area contains two transportation namely; types of pedestrians. vehicles and vehicular sector is comprised of trucks. and automobiles, buses originate from These vehicles either I-75, Spring Grove Avenue, Street Viaduct and use Hopple Hopple Street and Colerain Avenue to circulate to various locations in the area.
+The pedestrians originate from either the residential areas or parking lots and use the sidewalk system and crosswalks to throughout the circulate Washington area.

 Presently many problems exist in both the circulation systems regarding the safety and convenience for both the use groups.
-These problems include congestion at the Hopple Avenue/Colerain Street intersection during rush hours, excessive truck traffic on Colerain Avenlimited use of the Hopple Street Viaduct to passenger cars only and loss of definition between the pedestrian and vehicular It is the goal of the Urban Renewal Plan to recommend changes in the existing system that will increase both the safety and convenience of both the vehicular and pedestrian use groups in the Camp Washington area.
+These problems include congestion at the Hopple Avenue/Colerain Street intersection during rush hours, excessive truck traffic on Colerain Avenuse of the Hopple ue, limited Street Viaduct to passenger cars only and loss of definition between vehicular pedestrian and the It is the goal of the Urban zones.
+Renewal Plan to recommend changes in the existing system that will increase both the safety and convenience of both the vehicular and pedestrian use groups in the Camp Washington area.